5 Invercargill Must-Dos

 It’s hard not to be impressed by the Southern Hemisphere’s largest collection of vehicles.
 See some blasts from the past beautifully restored and put on display in Bill Richardson’s Transport World.
 Explore 15,000m2 of some of the world’s finest cars and trucks.
 Here’s an extra tip: even the toilets are worth a look.

-Stewart Island is New Zealand’s third largest populated island.
+Stewart Island is New Zealand’s third-largest populated island.
 With 80% of the island covered in the Rakiura National Park, it’s certainly a place to lose yourself (hopefully not literally) in wilderness experiences with some fantastic multi-day hikes and wildlife activities.
-Invercargill Airport is the place to take a flight straight to Oban, which is not only the quick way to do it, but has some great views along the way.
+Invercargill Airport is the place to take a flight straight to Oban, which is not only a quick way to do it but has some great views along the way.
 Find out more about Stewart Island in 10 Incredible Things to Do on Stewart Island.

 Location: Invercargill Airport is in West Invercargill.